cue-lang/cuelang.org/content/docs/concept/faq/new-modules-vs-old-modules/en.md

 [Working with a custom module registry]({{< relref "docs/tutorial/working-with-a-custom-module-registry" >}}) present an easy-to-digest introduction to modules.
 The {{<tag modules>}} tag lists other modules-related content.
-{{< linkto/related/reference "modules" >}} is the definitive reference document
+The {{< linkto/inline "reference/modules" >}} reference is the definitive
-that details how modules work.
+document that details how modules work.

 ## What is the Central Registry?